rio-csharp/next-page-button/README.md

 English | [中文](./README_zh_CN.md)

-> Add "Previous" and "Next" navigation buttons at the bottom of each document in SiYuan, allowing you to browse all documents in document tree order.
+> Navigate through your documents sequentially with "Previous" and "Next" buttons at the bottom of each document.

 ![Preview](preview.png)

 ## ✨ Features

-- 🔄 **Auto Document Navigation**: Display prev/next buttons at document bottom
+- **📖 Sequential Navigation**: Browse documents in tree order with prev/next buttons
-- 📊 **Page Indicator**: Real-time display of current position (e.g., 3 / 10)
+- **📍 Position Indicator**: See where you are (e.g., "5 / 20")
-- 📚 **Multi-notebook Support**: Automatically handle all open notebooks
-- 🔔 **Real-time Updates**: Auto response to document tree changes
+- **🔄 Real-time Updates**: Automatically adapts to document changes
-  - Create new document ✓
-  - Delete document ✓
-  - Move document ✓
-  - Rename document ✓
-  - Drag & drop reorder ✓
-- 🎨 **Theme Integration**: Perfect adaptation to SiYuan's theme system
-- ⚡ **Performance**: Concurrent loading protection
+- **📚 Multi-notebook**: Works across all your opened notebooks
+- **🎨 Theme Compatible**: Seamlessly integrates with SiYuan's UI
+- **🚀 Zero Configuration**: Works out of the box

 ## 📦 Installation

-### From Marketplace (Recommended)
+### From Plugin Marketplace (Recommended)

 1. Open SiYuan Notes
 2. Go to `Settings` → `Marketplace` → `Plugins`